 Note: When you first connect the power adapter to your MacBook, an indicator light on the MagSafe connector starts to glow.
 An amber light indicates that the battery is charging.
-A green light indicates that the battery is fully charged or is not installed.
-If you don't see a light, make sure the connector is seated properly.
+A green light indicates that the battery is fully charged.
+If you don't see a light, make sure the connector is seated properly and the power adapter is plugged in.